Forecasting with Hyper-Trees: Experiments

 The choice of the target AR(12) models is not based on automated model selection.
 Instead, the decision to use 12 lags stems from the monthly nature of the dataset.
 Similarly, the trend and seasonality of the \texttt{Air Passengers} dataset have led us to use Exponential Smoothing \citep{Holt.2004, Winters.1960} with multiplicative seasonality and damped trend as the target model for the \texttt{Hyper-Tree-ETS}, since this specification often provides accurate and robust forecasts \citep{Hyndman.2021}.
-The results are presented in Table \ref{tab:airp_metrics}.